 - How can we use the complexity of photonic interactions in metasurfaces towards applications in imaging and metrology?

 - How can nanophotonic field enhancement improve sensors of small forces, fields, and molecules?

 About Ewold Verhagen

-Ewold Verhagen leads the Photonic Forces group in the Center for Nanophotonics at AMOLF, and is part-time professor of Applied Physics at Eindhoven University of Technology.
+Ewold Verhagen leads the Photonic Forces group at AMOLF, and is part-time professor of Applied Physics at Eindhoven University of Technology.
+He heads the Nanophotonics center at AMOLF and is scientific coordinator of the NanoLab Amsterdam.
 He previously worked at EPFL and AMOLF.
 His research interests span various directions within nanophotonics and nanomechanics, including cavity optomechanics, classical and quantum sensing, photonic crystals, nanoscale quantum optics, plasmonics, and metamaterials.